kylelingat/middle-school_project/README.md

-background-position | Set the position of a background image of an element background-size | Set the size of a background image text-align | The alignment of text in an element Opacity | Opacity level of an element
+background-position | Set the position of a background image of an element background-size | Set the size of a background image text-align | The alignment of text in an element opacity | Opacity level of an element

 # Stretch Goals